 Find movie trailers online and prepare several of them that you would like to show in class.
 Any number from 5 to 10 trailers should be sufficient.
 It depends on how much time you have for the lesson.
 Make sure that the chart you prepared has enough slots for the number of trailers.

 Next, have students do the same thing but in smaller groups.
-Try to encourage them to be as active in conversation as possible and listen to what their classmates say.
+Encourage them to be as active in conversation as possible and listen to what their classmates say.
 You could also get them all talking about their favorite actors, actresses, recent movies, classic films, and movie characters etc.

 Remember to elicit what “genre” is.
 Then, students think of all the different film genres that they can.